-Insert the radio/pocket assembly back into the dash.
-Plug the black antenna cable into the rear of the new radio.
-Make sure all wire connections for the new radio have been completed and all connectors to the new radio have been plugged in.
-Secure the metal brackets on the sides of the radio/pocket assembly with the same screws that had secured the original radio.
+Insert and mount the radio/pocket assembly back into the dash.
+Plug the antenna cable into the rear of the new radio.
+Make sure all power and speaker wire connections to the new radio have been completed and all connectors for the new radio have been plugged in.

+Secure the metal brackets securing the radio/ pocket assembly with the same 4 screws that had originally secured the original radio.
+STEP 4: